iamtheasad/js-note/README.md

 ### Set & Map data structure

 - **set** & **map** is a js default data structure provide by js
+- To keep data in a organized way we use set & map data structure

 <h4><strong><u>Set Collection</u></strong> </h4>